learn-co-students/node-install-lab-g-416/README.md

 For advanced users to avoid this, there's a 30 second installation (and [many others](https://gist.github.com/isaacs/579814)) from Isaac Z. Schlueter.

-Set up a folder for the latest Node.js:
+Set up a folder for the latest Node:

 ```bash
 $ echo 'export PATH=$HOME/local/bin:$PATH' >> ~/.bashrc